Pernille Harsting's homepage

 * "Marcus Fabius Quintilianus om efterligning og om originalitet.
 Indledning til og dansk oversættelse af Institutio oratoria X.2", [in the web journal] Aigis 1:2 (Copenhagen: Institute for Greek and Latin, 2001), 5+5 pages.

 * "More Evidence of Menander Rhetor on the Epithalamium: Angelo Poliziano's Transcription in the Statius Commentary (1480-81), Re-edited with a Discussion of the Manuscript Sources and Earlier Editions", Cahiers de l'Institut du Moyen-Age Grec et Latin (= CIMAGL) 72 (Copenhagen 2001), pp. 11-34.
-(E)
+(With text edition.)

 * "Quintilian, Imitation, and 'Anxiety of Influence'", in Quintiliano: Historia y Actualidad de la Retórica, ed. by Tomás Albaladejo (Logroño 1998), pp. 1325-1336.

 * "Two Renaissance Translations of Menander Rhetor on the Monody.
 Edited with a Note on the Introduction of the Genre in the Latin West", CIMAGL 67 (Copenhagen 1997), pp. 13-32.
-(E)
+(With text edition.)

 * "The Golden Method of Menander Rhetor.
 The Translations and the Reception of the peri epideiktikon in the Italian Renaissance", ARID 20 (Rome: Bretschneider, 1994), pp. 139-157.
-(E)
+(With text edition.)

 * "What's in A Title Page?
 Title-Page Topics of Neo-Latin Epithalamia Printed in Sixteenth-Century Denmark", in Stefan Ekman et al. (eds.), Den litterära textens förändringar.
 Studier tillägnade Stina Hansson (Stockholm/Stehag: Brutus Östlings Bokförlag Symposion, 2007), pp. 230-240.